If you’ve recently started down the path of a Paleo lifestyle, you probably almost had a heart attack at your first grocery receipt.

 Keep It Simple

 Cut out the fancy ingredients and use spices and herbs to change the flavor of a few basic meals.
-You can make a huge batch of turkey or chicken and add seasoning to make it Indian, Mexican, Asian, Thai, or American inspired.
-Throw in a different vegetable with every meal and you won’t be complaining of boredom anytime soon.
+You can make a huge batch of turkey or chicken with seasonings to make it Indian, Mexican or Asian-inspired.
+Throw in a different vegetable with every meal and you won’t be complaining of boredom anytime soon!

 Another way to eat less is to take up intermittent fasting.
 There are a couple of good authorities on the subject.
 You can either fast for 24 hours once a week or so, or just extend your daily fast to last from when you go to bed until around noon.
 You’ll cut out a whole meal – how much will that save you in a month?